nick-0101/socket.io-drawingapp/README.md

 # SocketIO Collaborative Drawing & Messaging #
 This project was created to learn about web sockets and tailwind css.
 This app allows you to draw with other people and chat with them at the same time.

-The project can be found here: https://sockets-testapp.herokuapp.com
+The project can be found here: https://sockets-testapp.herokuapp.com (if not found, heroku has taken it offline)

 # Tech/framework used #
 Built with